What’s the Problem in Sales Performance?

 The public display of performance information on a leaderboard motivates productivity and achievement of business outcomes.
 There are eight components of leaderboards that need to be present to ensure performance uplift.

 - Focus on people.
 “People buy from people” is a sales idiom.
 Reps have interactions with customers.
-These discussions can result in changes to a reps pipeline activities.
+These discussions can result in changes in reps pipeline activities.
 Displaying these updates on a TV means all stakeholders in the office can see these changes.
-The rep can also be be highlighted for their great work, as they progress towards their target.
+The rep can also be highlighted for their great work, as they progress towards their target.
 This visibility allows a wider circle of feedback or ideas to the team to help them be successful.

 - Progress bar.
 It’s not enough to see just a raw score on sales rep performance.
 The better measure is to know how this raw score relates to the target as a percentage of total performance required for success.
 A progress bar allows all stakeholders to view the leaderboard and be aware of the point-in-time score and how the rep is progressing against the total target set for that activity.